SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 #### Feature Selection

+Features Selection also works the same for logistic regression as it does for linear regression.
 Selecting the most important variables for the model means that we can have:

 * **Improved Model Accuracy** - eliminating noise can help true relationships stand out
 * **Lower Computational Cost** - our model becomes faster to train, and faster to make predictions
 * **Explainability** - understanding & explaining outputs for stakeholder & customers becomes much easier

-Although I like to analyze variable relationships at the bivariate level - using Chi-Square analyses to assess relationships (with categorical outcomes), a convenient approach for Machine Learning tasks, executable with the suite of scikitlearn functions is called *Recursive Feature Elimination With Cross Validation*.
+Although I like to analyze variable relationships at the bivariate level - using Chi-Square analyses to assess relationships (with categorical outcomes), *Recursive Feature Elimination With Cross Validation* using the scikitlearn package is convenient for machine learning tasks.
 RFECV splits the data into many "chunks" and iteratively trains & validates models on each "chunk" seperately.
 This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
 From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use!

 <br>
 ```python